dafny-lang/dafny/docs/DafnyRef/Expressions.md

 * Any base type to a subset or newtype with that base
 * Any subset or newtype or to its base type or a subset or newtype of the same base
 * Any type to a subset of newtype that has the type as its base
-* Any trait to a class or trait that extends that trait
+* Any trait to a class or trait that extends (perhaps recursively) that trait
 * Any class or trait to a trait extended by that class or trait

 Some of the conversions above are already implicitly allowed, without the